Gravity Maze - Daring Girls Club

 We currently offer the following 3 types of Library Cards:

-The standard personal card includes full borrowing privileges for circulating items, e-books and other downloadable content, remote access to databases and electronic services, use of public computers and computer printing, etc. The card can only be used and account can only be accessed by the named cardholder.Download Application
+The standard personal card includes full borrowing privileges for circulating items with an initial limit of 15 total items for the first 30 days.
+There after, patrons can borrow up to 50 total items.
+Your library card also allows you to borrow e-books and other downloadable content, stream video and music, gain remote access to databases and electronic services, use public computers and free printing, to name a few of our services.
+The card can only be used and account can only be accessed by the named cardholder.Download Application

 The juvenile library card with optional format restrictions allows the parent or legal guardian of a minor child to restrict their child's access to library content.Download Application